Confessions of the Fox: Genre and Title

 This book can be classified under many different genres.
-Primarily, it is a historical fiction novel that takes place in 18th century London.
+Primarily, it is a speculative historical fiction novel that takes place in 18th century London.
 It is also a novel of transgender literature, as well as can be considered a thriller, queer love story, and anti-capitalist narrative.
 Despite the novel's historical setting, it is impressive that Rosenberg is able to capture the human struggle through an accessible narrative, helping the audience resonate with the characters.

+It can be said that the embedded narrative, or story within a story is a crucial part of the novel's genre, as it is what determines the reader's perspective of Jack, and it is important that readers acknowledge that this is influenced by the narration of Dr. Voth within the novel itself.

-In the novel, Dr. Voth points out that "fox" is an 18th century term for "man", hence the title, "Confessions of the Fox".
+In the novel, Dr. Voth points out that "fox" is an 18th-century term for "man", hence the title, "Confessions of the Fox".
 It is also worth noting that the animal of a fox is stereotypically sneaky and mysterious, possibly hinting at a double meaning for Jack as a thief and jail-breaker.
 The "Confessions" part of the title is reasonable because this is the supposed manuscript of Jack Sheppard's life as he recorded it.

 18th Century Queer Perspective

-When asked Rosenberg's reasoning for reimagining Shepphard as a trans man living in 18th century London, he explains he wanted to combat the "cookie-cutter trans narratives" in mainstream culture in which transness is kept separate from other social forces; he hoped to connect things that mainstream media would like to keep in separate boxes.
+When asked Rosenberg's reasoning for reimagining Sheppard as a trans man living in 18th century London, he explains he wanted to combat the "cookie-cutter trans narratives" in mainstream culture in which transness is kept separate from other social forces; he hoped to connect things that mainstream media would like to keep in separate boxes.
 He notes that though it is not clear if Jack thought of himself as trans or not, he was continually described to be what can now be identified as genderqueer.
 Despite Jack's identification of himself, Rosenberg points out those identifications themself are anachronistic ways of thinking of sex and gender during this period.

 Bess refers to Jack's transness as "somethingness", and this abstract description was intentional.
 Before Bess, Jack viewed his "somethingness" with severe shame and confusion, but she helps him become comfortable with himself.
 Rosenberg admits that his refusal to describe Jack's genitalia partly came from a "fear about mainstream readers' speculating gaze".
 This decision also touches on Rosenberg's belief that one's identity is so much more than their physical body.
 On the other hand, Dr. Voth is very explicit in his descriptions of his body.
 Rosenberg explains that in 18th century, he has found that writing about the body was literal and non-metaphorical.
-Therefore, it is as if Dr. Voth talks about his body in more of an 18th century way while Shepphard writes in more of a modern tone in this sense.
+Therefore, it is as if Dr. Voth talks about his body in more of an 18th-century way while Shepphard writes in more of a modern tone in this sense.
 This blurring of the lines in describing the body between present and history was an intentional decision.